Andy-Osborne/Dwarf-Match/testing.md

 # Dwarf Match Testing

-The code used for Dwarf Match was extensively tested through manual process during each stage of development.
-I have tested certain functions through the use of Jasmine to automate the testing however; due to time constraints and my lack of knowledge of using it, I have not written a complete set of automated testing.
+The code used for Dwarf Match was extensively tested through manual process during each stage of development and on various browsers & devices.

 ## Table of Contents